RahibAly/rhasnainanwar.github.io/_posts/2017-09-04-quick-sort.md

             right.append(i)
         elif i < pivot:
             left.append(i)
     '''recursive call sorts the left and right groups.
 This goes on and on, and the groups get smaller down the hierarchy.
-       This automatically sorts the group without having to compare each value with the rest.''' return quick_sort(left) + equal + quick_sort(right)
+       Recursion automatically sorts the group without having to compare each value with the rest.'''
+    return quick_sort(left) + equal + quick_sort(right)
 ```
 See the result in [this IPython Notebook](https://github.com/rhasnainanwar/100_days_of_algorithms/blob/master/Algo_05_-_Quick_Sort.ipynb).